 The Peninsular Plateau

-The Peninsular plateau is a tableland composed of the old crystalline, igneous and metamorphic rocks.
+The Peninsular Plateau is a tableland composed of old crystalline, igneous and metamorphic rocks.
 It was formed due to the breaking and drifting of the Gondwana land.
-One of the distinct features of the Peninsular plateau is the black soil area known as Deccan Trap.
+One of the distinct features of the Peninsular Plateau is the black soil area known as Deccan Trap.